 Displays disk usage and limits, either for the full file system or for objects on a specific OBD.
 A user or group name or an ID can be specified.
 If both user and group are omitted, quotas for the current UID/GID are shown.
-The -q option provides more quiet output by suppressing the printing of the header.
-It also fills in blank spaces in the "grace" column with zeros (when there is no grace period set), to ensure that the number of columns is consistent.
 The -v option provides more verbose (with per-OBD statistics) output.